Peter English

-Professor Peter English (9 March 1937 – 3 January 2009) was a scientist, shinty player and social historian from Lochletter, Glen Urquhart, by the shores of Loch Ness, Highland, Scotland.
+Professor Peter English (9 March 1937 – 3 January 2009) was a scientist, shinty player, and social historian from Lochletter, Glen Urquhart, situated by the shores of Loch Ness in Highland, Scotland.

 Career

-English was an expert in agricultural science, in particular in the field of animal welfare.
-He was an employee of Aberdeen University from 1961 until 2002, becoming professor of animal science and husbandry in 1998.
-He was on the UK Farm Animal Welfare Council for nine years.
+English was an expert in agricultural science, particularly in the field of animal welfare.
+He was an employee of Aberdeen University from 1961 until 2002, eventually attaining the position of professor of animal science and husbandry in 1998.
+Additionally, he was on the UK Farm Animal Welfare Council for nine years.

 His book The Sow - Improving Her Efficiency has been translated into 23 languages.

 Shinty

 English was well regarded for his contributions to the sport of shinty.
-As a young man he played in a successful Glenurquhart Shinty Club side in the 1950s and early 1960s before moving to Aberdeen, where he was a founder of Aberdeen Camanachd, the Aberdeen University Shinty Club.
+As a young man, he played in a successful Glenurquhart Shinty Club side in the 1950s and early 1960s before moving to Aberdeen, where he was a founder of Aberdeen Camanachd and the Aberdeen University Shinty Club.

-His big contribution to the game of shinty was the establishment of the Shinty Yearbook in 1971 and publication continues to this day.
+His significant contribution to the game of shinty was the establishment of the Shinty Yearbook in 1971, with its publication continues to this day.
 He was also a vice-president of the Camanachd Association, the governing body of shinty, for 10 years.

-As well as his writings about agriculture and shinty he also produced a history of Loch Hourn and Arnisdale.
-Before his death he had returned to Glen Urquhart where he was once again involved with Glenurquhart Shinty Club.
+As well as his writings about agriculture and shinty, he also authored a history of Loch Hourn and Arnisdale.
+Before his death, he had returned to Glen Urquhart, where he was once again involved with the Glenurquhart Shinty Club.